Oral Lichen Planus

 How is oral lichen planus diagnosed?

-Your doctor diagnoses oral lichen planus by examining your mouth.
-In many cases, doctors take a tissue sample (biopsy) to confirm the diagnosis and rule out other diseases.
+Your healthcare provider diagnoses oral lichen planus by examining your mouth.
+In many cases, providers take a tissue biopsy to confirm the diagnosis and rule out other diseases.

 Management and Treatment

 Mild oral lichen planus may not need any treatment.
-Instead, your doctor monitors your condition.
-Doctors recommend specific treatments if symptoms worsen.
+Instead, your healthcare provider will monitor your condition.
+If symptoms worsen, your provider will likely recommend specific ways to manage your flare-up.

-Milder forms of the disease usually go away on their own over time, especially if medications triggering the condition are discontinued.
+Milder forms of the disease usually go away on their own over time, especially if you discontinue medications that trigger the condition.

 Oral lichen planus is a chronic, or long-term, condition.
 Occasional flare-ups are common.